jedisct1/dsvpn/README.md

 * Works out of the box.
 No lousy documentation to read.
 No configuration file.
 No post-configuration.
 Run a single-line command on the server, a similar one on the client and you're done.
 No firewall and routing rules to manually mess with.
 * Works on Linux (kernel >= 3.17), macOS and OpenBSD, as well as DragonFly BSD, FreeBSD and NetBSD in client and point-to-point modes.
 Adding support for other operating systems is trivial.
 * Doesn't leak between reconnects if the network doesn't change.
 Blocks IPv6 on the client to prevent IPv6 leaks.
+* Optional "nocrypto" mode for integrations with other secure transport layers like XRay VLESS Reality.
+* Optional "noroutes" mode for manual control of routing tables.

 ## Installation